 Contact a Connecticut Custody Attorney for Help

 Keeping all of these types of decisions out of court will also save costs during a divorce.
 The Connecticut attorneys at The Law Offices of Piazza, Simmons & Grant are ready to answer all of your questions and regularly assist clients with all aspects of a divorce.
 They are focused on getting the right results instead of an hourly rate.
 The attorneys of The Law Offices of Piazza, Simmons & Grant are recognized as among the top 50 law firms in Connecticut and by New York Magazine as one of the best firms in the New York area.
-Contact the office or by calling 203-348-2465.
+Contact the office online or by calling 203-348-2465.